Purpose of Position

 - Ability to lift at least 30 pounds related to various teaching and service needs.

-- MFA or equivalent degree in Sculpture and Printmaking or art by August 15, 2024.
+- MFA or equivalent degree in graphic design, art, or technology by August 15, 2024

 - Supervisory experience or ability to coordinate and oversee computer department labs.